YoannDeb/twitch_leak_csv_reader/README.md

 * You need python3 (you can install python 3 from official site : https://www.python.org/)
 * The original Twitch-payouts folder from the twitch leaks part one.
-* requests module (you may consider running a virtuel environment like venv, see https://docs.python.org/3/library/venv.html:
+* requested module (you may consider running a virtuel environment like venv, see https://docs.python.org/3/library/venv.html:
     ```pip install requirements```

 ## Import and shrink csv files: